slimandslam/schwab-client-js/docs/SchwabConfig.md

 ## Schwab API Refresh Token

 Your Schwab App Key and Secret (see Figure 2 above), which I call `SCHWAB_APP_KEY` and `SCHWAB_SECRET`, never change.
 However, as part of Schwab's implementation of **three-legged OAuth** (see [developer.schwab.com here](https://developer.schwab.com/user-guides/get-started/authenticate-with-oauth) and [here](https://developer.schwab.com/products/trader-api--individual/details/documentation/Retail%20Trader%20API%20Production)), there are two other tokens that change regularly.
 Every 30 minutes, your access token expires and has to be refreshed.
-This is handled for you automatically within Schwab-client-js.
+This is handled for you automatically within schwab-client-js.
 However, your refresh token, which I call `SCHWAB_REFRESH_TOKEN` **must be refreshed every 7 days**.

 ## How The Schwab Refresh Token Is Created